Eastern Shan State Special Region 4

-Eastern Shan State Special Region 4 (ရှမ်းပြည်နယ်အရှေ့ပိုင်း အထူးဒေသ(၄), 缅甸掸邦东部第四特区), commonly known as Mongla area or Lesser Mongla area, is a special region administrated by Peace and Solidarity Committee (PSC) of Shan State-East, and National Democratic Alliance Army.
+Eastern Shan State Special Region 4 (ရှမ်းပြည်နယ်အရှေ့ပိုင်း အထူးဒေသ(၄), 缅甸掸邦东部第四特区), commonly known as Shan State Special Area 4, Mongla area, Lesser Mongla area or Mong La Area, is a special region administrated by Peace and Solidarity Committee (PSC) of Shan State-East, and National Democratic Alliance Army.
 It covers territories of the entire Mong La Township, eastern part of Mong Hpayak Township and to the north borders the northern part of Wa State.

 The indigenous peoples of this region are Blang, Pyin, Akha, Hani, Lahu and Tai Lue people, etc. while the lingua franca is Mandarin Chinese.

 It was established by sent-down youth U Sai Leun (born Lin Mingxian).
 Since its active involvement into casinos and endangered wild-animal trafficking, it has been an issue for the Chinese government, which closed the Port of Daluo several times.
+It has its own police force.
 It also sent police cross border to destruct a casino there, under the acknowledgement of Burmese government.
 This special region is notorious in southwest Yunnan as they send casino advertisement spam SMS to Chinese cellphones.
 Organized crime used to be common in this region.

 Sai Leun maintained a good relationship with Burmese army (Tatmadaw) as the Tatmadaw units benefit financially from it.
+As of 2026, the relations between the Sit-tat and the NDAA have increased, with the PSC campaigning for continued autonomy and collaboration with the central authorities, while also participating in the government-sponsored peace process.

+Status

+Between 1989 and 2021 the Eastern Shan State Special Region 4 was one of many Special Regions of Myanmar, the status of the Eastern Shan State Special Region 4 at that time is disputed, while it is mostly seen as a non-autonomous special region, while some other sources refer to it as an autonomous special region.
+In 2011 the NDAA agreed with the government of Myanmar, that they don't will become Independent.
+In an article from 2021, it was seen as de facto independent.
+In 2022 Kyaw Tun, the Shan State Chief Minister Dr. Kyaw Tun attended ceremony of handing over citizenship scrutiny cards and household lists to the local residents in Special Region-4 in Shan State (East) under the Pan Khin Project, the same year, the NDAA had talks with the government of Myanmar, to recognize a "Mong La Autonomous Region".
+Since 2023 it's again referred by medias as a non-autonomous special region.
+As June 2026, the NDAA still seeks autonomy by the government of Myanmar for the Eastern Shan State Special Region 4.